calrissian/flowmix/README.md

 ##Concepts:

 ### What is a flow?
 A flow is a processing pipeline that defines how to manipulate a set of data streams.
-A flow runs in parallel processing as many streams as possible at the same time, though flows also define algorithms that use windowing, partitions, and aggregations to manage the data so that analytics can be orchestrated easily.
+A flow runs in parallel, processing as many streams as possible at the same time.
+Flows also define algorithms that use windowing, partitions, and aggregations to manage the data so that analytics and alerting can be orchestrated easily.

 ###How are flows defined?